Mohammed-wsabi/b00401062.github.io/Memoirs/Thompson's Type Theory & Functional Programming.md

 	- If $`P(e)`$ holds, then $`P(λx.e)`$ holds.
 - **Theorem**: If a term has a normal form, then it is unique.
 - If an expression contains more than one redex, then we say that the **leftmost outermost** redex is that found by searching the parse tree top-down, going down the left hand subtree of a non-redex application before the right.
+- **Normalization Theorem**: The reduction sequence formed by choosing for reduction at each stage the leftmost-outermost redex will result in a normal form, head normal form or weak head normal form if any exists.
+- **Lazy** evaluation mechanism:
+	- Corresponds to the strategy of choosing the leftmost-outermost redex at each stage.
+	- Avoids duplication of evaluation caused by duplication of redexes.
+- The strict or applicative order discipline will not always lead to termination, even when it is possible.
+- **η-reduction**: For all $`x`$ and $`e`$, if $`x`$ is not free in $`e`$, then we can perform the reduction $`λx.(ex)\rightarrow_{η}e`$.
+- It is not clear that η-reduction is strictly a rule of computation.
+- The η-reduction rule identifies certain (terms for) functions which have the same behavior, yet which are represented in different ways.

 ---